Audi Q2 review

 Overview

 Being an even-numbered SUV means the Q2’s aiming for style over practicality, but its boxy body is still as useful as any hatchback.
-It has many rivals in this ever-competitive market segment, but instead of budget opposition like the Ford Puma and Nissan Juke its closest natural rival is the MINI Countryman and leftfield DS 3 Crossback.
+It has many rivals in this ever-competitive market segment but, instead of budget opposition like the Ford Puma and Nissan Juke, its closest natural rival is the MINI Countryman and left field DS 3 Crossback.
 Both the BMW X2 and Mercedes-Benz GLA are a bit bigger and a fair bit pricier.

-While the Q2’s compact dimensions mean it’s not the most spacious crossover out there, it does mean it’s very easy to drive around town and to wiggle into tight parking spaces.
+While the Q2’s compact dimensions mean it’s not the most spacious SUV out there, it does mean it’s very easy to drive around town and to wiggle into tight parking spaces.
 Plenty of glass, a square shape and good visibility make it very easy to manoeuvre, so you’d do well to struggle nipping around town in this car.

 Luggage and boot space